Introducing StoreKitPlus

 Conclusion

-As you can see, using the StoreKitPlus library is very easy and just adds a bunch of convenience utilities on top of StoreKit 2.
-I will add more functionality when I see the need, or when other developers request more functionality.
-Until then, the library will be kept intentionally tiny.
+StoreKitPlus is easy to use and adds a bunch of convenience utilities on top of StoreKit 2.
+I will add more functionality if I see the need, otherwise it will be kept intentionally tiny.

 If you want to git StoreKitPlus a try, you can test it here.
-I’d love to hear your thoughts on this, so don’t hesitate to comment, leave feedback etc.
+I’d love to hear your thoughts on it, so don’t hesitate to comment, leave feedback etc.